 a.
 What type of light or glare will the proposal produce?
 What time of day would it mainly occur?

-There may be some instantaneous glare come from chrome, glass, or mirrors on trucks or autos as they are moved around the site.
+There may be some instantaneous glare come from chrome, glass, or mirrors on the trucks or equipment as they are moved around the site.